topology-foundation/ts-topology/packages/object/README.md

 # DRP Objects

-This package provides a simple implementation of Distributed Replicated Programs (DRPs).
+This package provides a simple implementation of Distributed Real-Time Programs (DRPs).
 DRPs are a type of composable programs that can be replicated across multiple nodes in a network, and can be updated concurrently by multiple clients without the need for coordination.